juhpieti/Rprojects/README.md

 To get information about certain script and functions in it, open the script and read the inline comments.

 ### how to get started
-I've made a special script called 'intro.R' to introduce the basics of using these scripts mentioned above.
+I've made a special script called `intro.R` to introduce the basics of using these scripts mentioned above.
 Go it through to get an idea of the workflow I have used for experimenting between packages.